okami101/vuetify-admin/packages/docs/guide/admin.md

 Check [directory structure](getting-started.md#directory-structure) for big picture of all files location that we will talk about after.
 :::

-The next piece of code represent the bare minimal code in order to get VtecAdmin working :
+Here is a typical code in order to get VtecAdmin working :

 **`src/plugins/admin.js`**